How to Sell Anything to Anybody: Data-Backed Tips From Sales Pros

 6. Generate leads.

-“Build it and they will come,” says the old adage.
-But this isn't true anymore.
-Researching the industry, choosing a target customer, setting prices, and building a website are only the beginning of selling anything online.
-You now need to thread the needle between all four of these steps and that starts with generating leads.
+Researching the industry, choosing a target customer, setting prices, and building a website are only the beginning of learning how to sell anything online.
+You now need to thread the needle between all four of these steps, and that starts with lead generation.

-You‘ve made it through the pitch!
-Closing the deal is the next step and it can come as a surprise to some sales reps (especially those new to the field) that asking for a prospect’s business is a required part of the sales process.
+Congrats — you‘ve made it through the pitch!
+Closing the deal is the next step — if you’re new to the field, it might come as a surprise that asking for a prospect’s business is a required part of the sales process.

 This could be as simple as walking the customer over to the cash register to complete the sale or as nuanced as asking for several signatures on a lengthy contract.
 Regardless, it’s imperative that you close the deal formally.